REPORTS TO: Captain/Director of Marine Operations

 - Follow vessel and ADC guidelines to ensure that fueling and the bunkering of oil are completed in a safe manner.
 Provide the master of the vessel with daily fuel reports and inform the master before any fuel is bunkered.

 - Assist the deck department as needed with line handling and rigging of the ships gangway.
 Other deck duties may be required as assigned by the vessel master.

-- Maintain proper engineering logs as directed by the Port Engineer.
+- Maintain proper engineering logs as directed by the Director Marine Operations.
 This is to include the daily log, fuel and water logs, gray and black water logs, preventive maintenance records and machinery index.
-Assist the Port Engineer with development of the current ships maintenance projects for the annual repair period.
+Assist the Director Marine Operations with development of the current vessel maintenance projects for the annual repair period.

 - Minimum education requires specialized or technical knowledge and formal training in the operation and maintenance of all onboard systems.
 Vocational training is highly recommended in the areas of diesel mechanics, marine electricity, refrigeration and hydraulics.

 - Minimum of 3-5 years in a marine engineering capacity is required.